 Clinical rotations may be semester long or shorter (mini-rotations) to provide a variety of experiences over the 2-year program.
 Clinical experiences are part of academic courses (ATTR 651, 652, 653, 655 and 656) for which students receive academic credit.
 Students are assigned an average of 15-20 hours/week of clinical experience to provide a semester average of 225-300 hours.

 Please Note: Clinical experiences occur both on and off campus.
 Students are expected to provide their own transportation and incur the cost of mileage.
 Clinical education sites may require a criminal background check and drug screening.
-Students who are prevented from attending clinical experiences due to the results of the background check and or drug screening will be prevented from progressing in the MSAT program.
+Students who are prevented from attending clinical experiences due to the results of a background check and/or drug screening may be prevented from progressing in the MSAT program.

-Depending on the competitive season for the sport, students may end a rotation before the end of a semester and begin another rotation before the beginning of the next semester, (i.e., basketball experience).
+Depending on the competitive season for the sport, students may end a rotation prior to the end of a semester and begin another rotation prior to the beginning of the next semester, (i.e., basketball, post-season football, etc.).
 Rotations may also continue over school breaks (winter, spring, etc.), or beyond the regular academic semester (i.e., August pre-season football, soccer, cross country and May-June post-season softball, baseball, track, etc.).

 Clinical Experience Categories